 If your application is successful, you'll receive a formal accommodation offer via email.
 The email will contain instructions on how to accept your offer and will also include your first accommodation invoice.
 You are required to pay this as part of your acceptance.

 Applications are assessed on many factors, including date of application, your enrolment status and home address.
 For returning students, academic progress and tenancy history may also be considered.

 Payment options are listed on the bottom of each invoice and include BPAY, web payment, and credit card payments.
 The preferred payment method is credit card.
 Please note that we do not accept cash payments.

 Residence fees are invoiced by calendar month and are sent one month in advance.
 After you've moved in, you'll receive an invoice at the beginning of each month.
 Payment is always due at the end of the month.
 For example, an invoice sent on 1 March will show fees for the period 1-30 April and payment will be due by 31 March.

 It's important to understand that when accepting an offer from Deakin Residential Services, you are entering into a legal contract.
-By accepting the offer you are agreeing to and bound by the terms of the Licence Agreement, Resident’s Handbook and Community Values for the length of your lease.
+By accepting the offer you are agreeing to and bound by the terms of the Licence Agreement, Residential Tenancy Agreement, Resident’s Handbook and Community Values for the length of your lease.

-In the event that you wish to depart residences prior to the end date on your Licence Agreement/Residential Tenancy Agreement, you will be liable for the residence fees for the balance of your lease term until Deakin Residential Services can find a suitable replacement tenant.
+If you wish to depart prior to the end date on your Agreement, you will need to complete and submit a Notice to Vacate/Notice to Landlord of Rented Premises to the Residences Office (forms are available at the DRS Reception desk).
+You must pay all residential fees for the balance of the Term until DRS can find a suitable replacement tenant.

-Copies of the lease agreements can be found under the Licence Agreement tab.
-Residents that are under 18 will require their parents / legal guardian’s authorisation before entering into a lease agreement and may also be asked to complete a Student Management Agreement.
+Residents that are under 18 will require their parents / legal guardian to be the signatory of the Lease Agreement/Residential Tenancy Agreement and may also be asked to complete a Student Management Agreement..